mysociety/message-manager/README.md

 There are some basic settings that you need to edit in `/app/Config/MessageManager.php`

+Currently these values will not be read from `general.yml`, so be careful if you are developing the code not to commit these config changes.

 ### `tags`

 The tags are words that are used to identify and filter incoming messages.